-The BEH training aims to further advance residents’ skills in the following areas:
+Overarchingly, BEH training aims to advance residents’ knowledge and skills in the following areas:

 Behavioral Medicine Interventions/Techniques: